penpendede/mapviewer/docs/README.md

 For now this document is minimal.

-I currently use these pages to host the projects' JSON schemata (not yet used).
+I currently use these pages to host the project's JSON schemata (not yet used).